MicrosoftDocs/azure-devops-docs/docs/billing/csp/set-up-csp-customer.md

 <iframe src="//channel9.msdn.com/Shows/Visual-Studio-for-CSP-Partners/CSP-Customer-Provisioning/player" width="600" height="315" allowFullScreen="true" frameBorder="0"></iframe>

-To view Visual Studio pricing, go to the [Partner Center](https://partnercenter.microsoft.com).
+To view Visual Studio pricing for CSP partners, log into the [Partner Center](https://partnercenter.microsoft.com).
 Choose **Pricing and offers** from the left nav.
 Choose the current month pricing file under **usage-based services** in the upper right.
-Once the Excel sheet downloads, filter the **Meter Category** column to **Visual Studio**.
+Once the Excel spreadsheet downloads, go to the **Azure Price List** sheet, and filter the **Meter Category** column to **Visual Studio**.

 > NOTE:
 > Partners purchase Visual Studio in the CSP program through the Partner Center.
 At this time, there is no API
 > for automation.
-At this time, There is no API for automation.